Saudi Arabia Deports 15,000 Qatari Camels

 Qataris were furious after photos of famished camels appeared in local newspapers on June 19.
 Authorities sent caravans of provisions to relieve the stranded animals and have now set up temporary shelters.

-A 5,500-mile-square peninsula in the Persian Gulf, Qatar has little land to pasture its camels, which are a backbone of traditional culture and recreation there.
+A 4,500-mile-square peninsula in the Persian Gulf, Qatar has little land to pasture its camels, which are a backbone of traditional culture and recreation there.
 In the past, many Qatari families have simply pastured their camels in Saudi Arabia, traveling back and forth across the border to tend to their livestock.

 About 15,000 Qatari camels have now left Saudi Arabia.